Catalog (click here)

 This set of three-gun turrets (more properly called "gunhouses") represents the enormous main battery of the Iowa and Montana class battleships.
 These model turrets are intended specifically for 1/350 scale Tamiya Iowa class model kits.
-Turrets for projects which require turrets precisely scaled to 1/350 are available separately (click here).
+Turrets for projects which require turrets precisely scaled to 1/350 (not for Tamiya) are available separately (click here).

 Note: when compared to official US Navy blueprints dated 1940, the Tamiya kits' parts are actually overscale, closer to 1/315 scale, about 1/16th inch too wide and about 1/8 inch too long, and the barrels are set slightly wider than they should be.
 This design matches the Tamiya turret's size but these turrets are shaped and detailed more accurately than Tamiya's.
 Because these 3D-printed turrets have a more accurate shape than the Tamiya turrets, some adjustment to other aftermarket products like photoetch may be required for best fit.